Art at the Source Open Studio #44

-Come and visit my printmaking studio during Sonoma County Art Trails.
+Come and visit my printmaking studio during Art at the Source in June.
 It is a great opportunity to drive around our beautiful county and meet artists and purchase directly from them!
-Studio hours are 10 to 5, and if you come on the early side of the day maybe we will have a chance for an interesting conversation about my wild imagination!
-I can also help you understand the mysterious world of limited edition prints and the many approaches to making an image.
+Studio hours are 10 to 5, and I will explain the printmaking process, and show you how I wipe and print a plate.
+I'll help you understand the mysterious world of limited edition prints and the many approaches to making an image.

 Don't forget to enjoy the preview show at Sebastopol Center for the Arts, where you can see one piece from every participating artist, helping to narrow down your number of stops.
-We hope you can come visit, but are available most any time by appointment.
+I hope you can come visit, but I am available most any time by appointment.

 Caren Catterall is a printmaker working in the realms of spirit, mystery and myth.
 Like the shamans of ancient times, her stories are about visions and experiencing connections in the world, and expressing the world of spirit.
 Archetypes and mythology become part of the narrative that speaks to our deeper selves--or maybe it is our higher selves--our ideals and strivings, our common stories.